hzeller/timg/man/timg.1.md

 ## Scrolling

 **-\-scroll**[=&lt;*ms*&gt;]
-:    Scroll horizontally with an optional delay between updates (default: 60ms)
+:    Scroll horizontally with an optional delay between updates (default: 60ms).
+     In the [EXAMPLES](#EXAMPLES) section is an example how to use ImageMagick to create a text that you then can scroll with **timg** over the terminal.

 **-\-delta-move**=&lt;*dx*&gt;\:&lt;*dy*&gt;
 :    Scroll with delta x and delta y.
 The default of 1:0 scrolls it horizontally,